kshun1994/Rain/README.md

 - [ ] Fix hardcoded pixel values
 	- Window resolution should be changeable and everything should scale to match
 ---------------------------------------------------------------------------------------------------------------------------------------------
+- [X] Need some way to easily identify Boxes and their subtypes within World
+- [X] Finish collidebox intersect resolution math
 - [X] Add state-based system to Characters
 - [X] Added teabagging functionality
 - [X] Make it so changing Character::Facing actually changes sprite direction